 In the second installment of this article series, we will briefly survey Christian monism.
 Christian monists argue for a nuanced view of monism, which they believe: (1) is consistent with the central doctrines/teachings of orthodox Christianity, (2) takes discoveries in the neurosciences more seriously than dualism does, and (3) avoids the extreme reductionism often embraced by non-theistic monism.

-In philosophy, a common definition of the term “substance” [or essence] is that which is a cause of itself, can be conceived through itself and needs only itself to exist. ↩
+In philosophy, a common definition of the term “substance” is that which is a cause of itself, can be conceived through itself and needs only itself to exist. ↩